kylantis/fusion-ui/README.md

 - Developers create components using the familiar technologies they know and love, i.e. HTML, CSS and Javascript.
 We have designed a custom handlebars dialect that allows developers to embed control flow logic into their markup.
 - As part of the development process, developers are able model the component's data domain - using multiple paradigms.
 - Components are compiled into a format - which can be embedded into any server-side application.
-- The Kylantis enterprise server natively integrates with Fusion UI framework - so you can seamlessly create UI pages using only Java - This is unprecedented.

 ### Setup